How to Clean Cloudy Headlights

 Start by masking off the areas around the headlight to prevent paint damage.
 Then apply the “activator” solution to soften any remaining clear coat.
 Wipe the lens clean.
 Next, wet-sand the lens in a circular pattern with medium pressure, starting with the coarsest sandpaper, and work your way to the finest grit.
 Re-wet the lens frequently with clear water.

-Apply the Final Touch-a New Clear Coat
+Apply the Final Touch—A New Clear Coat

 Clean off all the polishing compound and make sure the headlight lens is dry before you apply the new clear coat.
 Wipe on the clear coat and let it dry for four to six hours before driving.
+Next, check out these tips for installing custom headlights.